bcgov/entity/rfcs/rfc-create-ui-architecture.md

 Developers will have to use externalized/abstracted configuration/resources per filing type (ie, instead having them right there in the code) -- but the examples in this RFC should help to explain this -- and this too is an overall reduction in code complexity as more filing types are added.

-Each time a filing type is added, the existing filing types (beginning with the BCOMP IA) will need their configuration/resources extracted and their existing refactored.
+Each time a filing type is added, the existing filing types (beginning with the Benefit Company IA) will need their configuration/resources extracted and their existing refactored.
 We will only know what to extact and refactor as we identify differences with the new filing types.
 However this effort should decrease with each new filing type, and can be considered "evidence" of code complexity avoided.

 # Alternatives